Doctor Mom Knows Best:

 Count the number of turtles you see sunbathing on tree limbs that have fallen into Williams Pond.

-The first two prescriptions can be filled at Wildcat Glades Conservation and Audubon Center, and the final one at George Washington Carver National Monument.
+The first two prescriptions can be filled at Shoal Creek Conservation Education Center, and the final one at George Washington Carver National Monument.
 As Doctor Mom, I’ve chosen these two centers for restlessness rehab because they are close to home, they offer a variety of remedies for my not-so-patient patients, and they are stunningly beautiful.

 Thanks to these resources, I’m proud to say Doctor Mom’s cure rate is 100%.
 What’s even more exciting is that it works on anyone, even people just visiting Joplin.
 In fact, visitors may enjoy their dose of nature therapy so much that they’ll feel compelled to return multiple times for follow-up appointments.

-When the kids need to step away from the television and get some fresh air, I turn off the TV and say, “Let’s go pet Trevor!”
-They jump from the couch with excitement, ready to pay a visit to the gigantic fluffy bunny that lives at Wildcat Glades.
+When the kids need to step away from the television and get some fresh air, I turn off the TV and say, “Let’s go to Shoal Creek and Wildcat Park!”

-The girls cheerfully chat during the car ride over to Wildcat Glades Conservation and Audubon Center, located just south of Joplin.
+The girls cheerfully chat during the car ride over to Shoal Creek Conservation Education Center, located just south of Joplin.
 The center, which utilizes green technology, offers environmental education classes, children’s nature programming, and a discovery center.

-Once inside, each girl becomes engrossed in her own thing: one follows the fluid movements of the native turtles and fish inside the impressive 1,300-gallon tank; another watches in fascination as a native rat snake uncoils its shiny body and begins exploring the perimeter of its terrarium; and the youngest stands in front of the bird exhibit, gleefully pressing buttons to hear various bird calls.
+Once inside, each girl becomes engrossed in her own thing: one follows the fluid movements of the native turtles and fish inside the impressive 1,300-gallon tank; another watches in fascination as a native rat snake uncoils its shiny body and begins exploring the perimeter of its terrarium; and the youngest stands in front of an interactive learning exhibit, gleefully pressing buttons as she learns more about the local environment.

-We regroup and take a moment to pet Trevor before we hit the outdoor trails; there are seven to choose from, and they cover more than three miles of diverse landscape—some of it rather unusual.
+Moments later, we prepare to hit the trails located around the center, in the area known as Wildcat Park.
+There are seven to choose from, and they cover more than three miles of diverse landscape—some of it rather unusual.

-We exit the rear doors of the center, and immediately feel like we’ve been transported to Arizona.
+Once we exit the rear doors of the center, we immediately feel like we’ve been transported to Arizona.
 We see cacti growing along the trail and lizards scurrying across the arid ground.
-This desert-like ecosystem, filled with an unusual combination of plants and animals, is the last remaining exposed chert glades—in the world.
-Wildcat Glades also has the only chert cliffs in the world.
+This desert-like ecosystem, filled with an unusual combination of plants and animals, represents some of the last remaining exposed chert glades in the world.

 As we continue along the path, the scenery changes from the dry, sunny glades to the cool, wooded forest by Shoal Creek.
 My husband and I often hike the mile-long Bluff Trail, which offers stunning views of the creek, but today my daughters unanimously vote for taking St. John’s Creek Trail.
 Why?
 Because this half-mile path goes past a cave, and for three young girls, looking in to a cave is practically magical.
 Though the cave entrance is closed to the public, I still love watching their imaginations run wild together.